MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-logical-networks.md

     - Select the associated resource group name.
     - Provide a logical network name.
 Make sure to provide a name that follows the [Rules for Azure resources.](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming#example-names-networking) You can't rename a logical network after it's created.
     - Enter the virtual switch name that you saved earlier.
-    - The geographic region is autoamtically set to the region where you registered your cluster.
+    - The geographic region is automatically set to the region where you registered your cluster.
     - The custom location is automatically populated from the cluster.

     When complete, select **Next: Network Configuration**.